Stock market today: Wall Street gains ground following its sell-off as tech, smaller stocks rise up

 Cuts to rates would release pressure that’s built up on both the economy and financial markets, and investors are thinking it could offer a particularly big boost to smaller stocks and other formerly downtrodden areas of the market.

-The Russell 2000 index of smaller stocks jumped 2.5%, doing better than other market indexes.
-It’s up nearly 10% this month, versus a modest gain for the big stocks in the S&P 500.
+The Russell 2000 index of smaller stocks jumped 2%, doing better than other market indexes.
+It’s up about 9% this month, versus a slight loss for the big stocks in the S&P 500.

 Airline stocks flew higher after American Airlines Group and Southwest Airlines both reported profits for the spring that topped analysts' expectations.
 Southwest also announced a break from a tradition of 50 years: It will start assigning seats and selling premium seating for customers who want more legroom.